OpenDSA/OpenDSA/RST/en/Glossary.rst

       level :math:`d` in the tree.
       The root is the only node at level 0, and its depth is 0.

+   lexical scoping
+      Lexical scoping, also known as static scoping, of a variable so that it may only referenced in the block of code in which the variable is defined.

+   lifetime
+      For a variable, lifetime is the amount of time it will exist before it is destroyed.

    linear growth rate
       For input size :math:`n`, a growth rate of :math:`cn` (for :math:`c` any positive constant).